simondonahue/team-planner/README.md

-# UMA Ratings Viewer & Team Planner
+# UmaPlanner

-A premium, standalone web application for viewing UMA Musume ratings, reviews, and planning your team compositions.
+A web application for viewing UMA Musume ratings, reviews, and planning your Team Trials compositions.

 ## Project Structure